-So far, it is not possible to find the full movie online for streaming, nor is it available for download.
+So far, it is impossible to find the full movie online for streaming, nor is it available for download.
 The Clock.
 With the running time of a DVD in a standard bitrate of 120min, the film is way too long to fit on a disc.

 List of films

 Watching a clock for 24 hours may sound like an impossible task to endure for many individuals.
 However, the thing about The Clock is that it is somehow strangely addictive, and audiences often find themselves staring at the installation and staying much longer than expected.
 The exhibition features time as the primary subject, yet while experiencing it, visitors often lose track of time, which is ironic in many ways.

 The most challenging part

 The least seen portion of the installation commenced at 3 a.m. and ended at 5 a.m.
 According to the artist, this was the trickiest portion of the installation to create because there simply weren’t as many clips available.
 However, this is also the time period when the effect was most profound for those who managed to make it to the wee hours.

 The 24-hour film pays homage to time in more than one way.
 The classic clips used helped mark the social, political, and economic changes in fashion, design, and architecture over time.